MarcoDiaz2000/International-Business-School/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank Microverse for this project
+> I would like to give Credit to original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>